IBMStreams/streamsx.eval_predicate/README.md

 5. It allows a rule expression that can refer to boolean, integer, float, string, set, list, map and other nested tuple attributes.
 In addition to having many built-in data types inside a collection, it allows list of TUPLE by having user defined custom tuple data types inside a list.

-6. It allows certain level of subexpression chaining in a rule.
+6. It allows certain level of subexpression chaining i.e. nesting in a rule.

    a.
-It supports zero or single or multilevel parenthesis in a given rule.
+It supports zero or single-level or multi-level parenthesis in a given rule.

    b.
-Via multilevel parenthesis, it allows for evaluating nested rules.
+Via multi-level parenthesis, it allows for evaluating nested rules.

    c.
 Within a given subexpression, one must use the same logical operators.